otienosam/deep-learning-pneumonia-detection-web-app/models/README.md

-Put your own trained .h5 models in this directory.
+model.h5 is in this directory.